Broad Channel, Queens: Demographics

-Based on data from the 2010 United States census, the population of the combined area of Breezy Point/Belle Harbor/Rockaway Park/Broad Channel was 28,018, an increase of 1,307 (4.9%) from the 26,711 counted in 2000.
-Covering an area of 2033.88 acres, the four neighborhoods had a population density of 13.8 PD/acre.

-The racial makeup of the neighborhoods was 78.3% (21,946) White, 7.5% (2,095) African American, 2.1% (595) Asian, 0% (29) Native American, 0.0% (8) Pacific Islander, 0.2% (66) from other races, and 0.9% (259) from two or more races.
-Hispanic or Latino of any race were 10.8% (3,020) of the population.
+In the 2020 United States census, Broad Channel had a population of 2,370.
+The population density was 4,439.0 PD/sqmi.
+There were 883 households living in a total of 977 housing units, a 90.4% occupancy rate.
+The racial makeup of the neighborhood was 86.9% White, 1.4% Black or African American, 2.1% Asian, 0.3% Native American, 4.3% from other races, and 5.1% from two or more races.
+Ethnically, the population was 11.1% Hispanic or Latino of any race.

-The number of residents in Broad Channel itself is much lower: according to a New York Times article from 2010, there were roughly 3,000 residents on the island.
-A 2014 New York Times article said that many of Broad Channel's several thousand residents were civil servants or emergency workers.
+A 2014 New York Times article reported that many of Broad Channel's residents were civil servants or emergency workers.
 In 2015, according to the Census Bureau's Opportunity Atlas, about 47% of 34-to-40-year-old adults who grew up in Broad Channel still resided in the neighborhood, compared to 20% of adults in that age range citywide who grew up near their childhood homes.
 This was among the highest resident retention rates of any neighborhood in the city.